ale1800/ESP-360-REMOTE/README.md

 Pre-launch page on CrowdSupply: https://www.crowdsupply.com/aaelectronics/esp-360-remote

-This board features 433MHz transmitter and receiver.
-IR leds are placed in circle to cover all the directions.
-It includes a temperature & humidity and an ambient light sensor.
-Furthermore you can power and program it through the USB TYPE-C, ESD protected.
-This board is based around the ESP32-WROOM-32E, so it's super easy to set everything up with ESPHOME and controlling it from Home Assistant.
+This board boasts a 433MHz transmitter and receiver, while IR LEDs are arranged in a circle to provide omnidirectional coverage.
+Additionally, it comes equipped with a temperature and humidity sensor, as well as an ambient light sensor.
+To top it off, the board can be powered and programmed through a USB Type-C port, which is ESD protected.
+Based on the ESP32-WROOM-32E, this board can be effortlessly configured with ESPHome, allowing for seamless control via Home Assistant.

 <img src="https://github.com/ale1800/ESP-360-REMOTE/blob/main/Images/photo_5945308819246659897_y.jpg" width=500/>